Rise to Success: Career Highlights of Liam Neeson

 2011: Appearance in Life's Too Short and Jeff Wayne's War of the Worlds

-In 2011, Liam Neeson played himself in the BBC2 series Life's Too Short and was cast in Jeff Wayne's War of the Worlds, using 3D holography.
+In 2011, Liam Neeson played himself in BBC2's series Life's Too Short.
+Late in 2011, Neeson was cast in Jeff Wayne's War of the Worlds, replacing Richard Burton through 3D holography.

 2011: Starring in Unknown

-In 2011, Liam Neeson starred in the action-thriller Unknown, a German-British-American co-production filmed in Berlin in early 2010 and directed by Jaume Collet-Serra.
+In 2011, Liam Neeson starred in the action-thriller Unknown, filmed in Berlin in early 2010.
+This film began a series of collaborations with director Jaume Collet-Serra.

 2012: Starring in The Grey and Taken 2

-In 2012, Liam Neeson starred in Joe Carnahan's The Grey, which received positive reviews.
-He also starred in Taken 2, a sequel to his 2008 blockbuster, and made a cameo appearance as Ra's al Ghul in The Dark Knight Rises.
+In 2012, Liam Neeson starred in Joe Carnahan's The Grey, receiving positive reviews.
+He also starred in Taken 2, a sequel to his 2008 blockbuster, and reprised his role as Ra's al Ghul in The Dark Knight Rises.

 February 2014: Release of Non-Stop

-On February 28, 2014, Liam Neeson starred as Bill Marks in the action film Non-Stop.
+In 2014, Liam Neeson starred in the action film Non-Stop, continuing his collaboration with director Jaume Collet-Serra.

-On April 9, 2016, Liam Neeson received the Outstanding Contribution to Cinema Award by the Irish Film and Television Academy (IFTA) in Dublin, presented by Irish President Michael D. Higgins.
+On 9 April 2016, Liam Neeson was honoured with the Outstanding Contribution to Cinema Award by the Irish Film and Television Academy (IFTA) at the Mansion House, Dublin.
+Irish President Michael D. Higgins presented the award.

 2017: Portrayal of Mark Felt in Mark Felt: The Man Who Brought Down the White House

-In 2017, Liam Neeson portrayed Mark Felt in Mark Felt: The Man Who Brought Down the White House, directed by Peter Landesman.
+In 2017, Liam Neeson portrayed Mark Felt in Mark Felt: The Man Who Brought Down the White House.

 2017: Listed Among Most Influential Philanthropists

-In 2017, Liam Neeson was listed as number 74 in Richtopia's list of 200 Most Influential Philanthropists and Social Entrepreneurs Worldwide.
+In 2017, Liam Neeson was listed by UK-based company Richtopia at number 74 in the list of 200 Most Influential Philanthropists and Social Entrepreneurs Worldwide.

 2018: Acting in The Ballad of Buster Scruggs and Widows

-In 2018, Liam Neeson acted in the Coen brothers' western anthology film The Ballad of Buster Scruggs and the Steve McQueen crime thriller Widows acting opposite Viola Davis.
+In 2018, Liam Neeson acted in the Coen brothers' western anthology film The Ballad of Buster Scruggs and the Steve McQueen crime thriller Widows.

 2019: Acting in Ordinary Love

-In 2019, Liam Neeson acted in the romantic drama Ordinary Love with Lesley Manville.
+In 2019, Liam Neeson acted in the romantic drama Ordinary Love.

 In 2019, Liam Neeson starred in the action film Cold Pursuit.